RecursiveFaith/qrcoding/README.md

 ## Technical Foundation

 Standard QR codes offer remarkable data capacity, with Version 40 (177x177) supporting up to 2,953 bytes of raw data with error correction.
-QR codes are ubiquitous and can be scanned from nearly any device, old and new.
+QR codes are ubiquitous and can be scanned from nearly any device.
 The algorithm is open-sourced and has been encoded across a wide range of creative mediums:

 <table>
   <thead>